alig2039/project3-datanalysis/README.md

 5. Majority of the participants were male.

+## Tools used in the project
+Here are the thir-party  Python tools that were used in the project
+1. Pandas: This is a Python library for data analysis and manipulation.
+2. Numpy:This is a tool for scientific coputing using Python.
+3. Colorama: This is a Python tool for helping us to have colored text in the commandline.
+4. Time: This is a tool that provides us with access to time-related functions.

 ## How the program works
 By running the scipt `run.py`, we call the various functions that parse the CSV data, clean it up and then obtain insights.
 The insights are then written to a text file called `results.txt`.